btrfs/btrfs-workflow/group-development.md

 1. Write code off of your base.
 2. Merge the `ci` branch from the btrfs tree.
 3. Push to your local repo, submit a pull request against the base branch.
+3.1.
+Skip 2 and submit the pull request against the branch `ci`
 4. Submit your patches to linux-btrfs@vger.kernel.org.
 5. Await clean CI run and patch reviews.
 6. Once the CI run is clean and you have the required `Reviewed-by`'s, run `git